In honor of Alien Day, our staff honors the iconic and enduring “Alien” franchise — celebrating its impact culturally, cinematically, and personally.

-Not only are we given more cosmic curiosities to munch on, but we also get yet another Frankenstein-ian genre format, something akin to a bastardization of the slasher film mixed with the ominous ambience of Prometheus.
+Not only are we given more cosmic curiosities to munch on, but we also get yet another Frankenstein-ian genre format, something akin to a bastardization of the slasher film mixed with the ominous ambiance of Prometheus.

 Incidentally, many of the great set pieces and effects in the film were practical, and not CGI.
 Shaw’s robotic C-section was done with fully practical effects, and the appearance of the Engineers was also a result of prosthetics.
 They were not digitally animated characters.
 And the xenomorph birth at the end was also practical.
 It was a very slimy, bloody, and complex little puppet.
-That impresses me, because the first time I saw it I thought all three of those elements were completely CGI.
+That impresses me because the first time I saw it I thought all three of those elements were completely CGI.